Fuglesteg/fuglesteg.net/articles/hosting-minecraft-servers.md

 ![Minecraft server in server list](/public/articles/Minecraft-server-list.png)

-Then when the user connects Infrared will attempt to start the server and the user can get a message.
+Then when the user connects, Infrared will attempt to start the server and the user can get a message.

 ![Minecraft server status message when offline](/public/articles/Minecraft-server-disconnect.png)